linuxserver100/Projects_steps/checking codes_for _email-link_ssh_login.md

 ---

-### 7. **Test SSH Login**
+### **8. Test SSH Login**

-After everything is set up, test the login by SSHing into your server:
+After everything is set up, test the login:

 ```bash
 ssh user@server_ip
 ```

-The user will be prompted to choose an authentication method (Twilio SMS, Twilio Call, Duo SMS, or Duo Call) and proceed through the MFA process.
+The user will be prompted to choose an authentication method (Twilio SMS, Twilio Call, Duo Push, Duo SMS, or Duo Call) and proceed through the MFA process.

 ---

 ### **Key Enhancements and Error Handling**

+- **Duo Push, SMS, and Call Authentication**: Added functionality for **Duo SMS** and **Duo Call** alongside **Duo Push**.
-- **Detailed Error Codes and Messages**: Each script now has explicit handling for common errors like 301 (moved), 10401 (authentication failure), and others.
+- **Detailed Error Codes and Messages**: Each script includes comprehensive error handling for API issues.
-- **Logging and Troubleshooting**: Clear and comprehensive messages have been added to assist with debugging.
+- **Logging**: Clear and detailed log messages help in troubleshooting and debugging errors.
-- **Duo API v2 Integration**: The scripts are updated to use the latest Duo API v2 for sending SMS and Voice OTPs.
+- **Duo API v2 Integration**: Scripts use the latest Duo API v2 for all authentication methods.

-By following this setup, you should be able to configure, test, and use multifactor authentication (MFA) via either Twilio or Duo with error handling and logging, ensuring smooth operation across different use cases.
+With this setup, users can authenticate using **Twilio** or **Duo** (Push, SMS, Call) with detailed error handling and logging for better user experience and troubleshooting.